 --master yarn-client --driver-memory 5g --num-executors 20 --executor-memory 4g --executor-cores 4Notice

-- When allocating memory, Spark allocates 375 MB or 7% (whichever is higher) extra memory in addition to the memory value you have set.
+- Spark will allocate 375 MB or 7% (whichever is higher) memory in addition to the memory value that you have set.

-- When allocating memory to containers, Yarn rounds up to the nearest integer gigabyte.
-Here the memory must be the integral multiple of 1 GB.
+- When allocating memory to containers, YARN rounds up to the nearest integer gigabyte.
+The memory value here must be a multiple of 1 GB.

 Based on the preceding resource formula:

-We can see that the total resources allocated to the job have not exceeded the total resources for the cluster.
-Following this rule, you have multiple available configurations, such as:
+According to the resource calculation results, the amount of resources allocated to the job has not exceeded the total amount of the resources of the cluster.
+By following this rule, you can use other resource allocation configurations, such as: